dbeglaryan/FN-Browser-Data-Extractor/docs/USAGE.md

-# FrostNode | Browser Data Extractor – Usage Guide
+# Frostveil | Browser Forensics Toolkit – Usage Guide

 ## Overview
-FrostNode is a forensic-ready browser artifact extractor that works across Chrome, Edge, and Firefox.
+Frostveil is a forensic-ready browser artifact extractor that works across Chrome, Edge, and Firefox.
 It collects history, cookies, bookmarks, downloads, searches, sessions, and extensions in a safe and portable way.

 ---